Shoreham – St Mary de Haura, New Shoreham

 The slightly recessed upper stage of the tower followed soon after the nave was started.
-Arranged as the lower part, the tall outer arches of the paired openings are now pointed, though subdivided into three narrow round-headed ones.
+Arranged in the same way as the lower part, the tall outer arches of the paired openings are now pointed, though subdivided into three narrow round-headed ones.
 Above are circular openings in the corners and a corbel table.
 Though the top is now flat, there was originally a spire.

-(image) The clerestory both sides consists of single lancets.
-The details differ _ to the south they have tiny capitals on hook-corbels, though the presence of bases shows that, like the gallery, shafts were first intended.
+The clerestory both sides consists of single lancets.
+They differ in detail, for to the south they have tiny capitals on hook-corbels, though the presence of bases shows that, like the gallery, shafts were first intended.
 The vault is similar throughout, except for some details, for example the small liernes in the second bay that are linked to the main ribs by small hook-corbels, which are the latest appearance of these at New Shoreham.

-(image) The early C17 carving is evidence that the nave still stood, though Gem suggests it went during the decline of the port in the C15 (5 p75).
+The early C17 carving is evidence that the nave still stood then, though Gem suggests it went during the decline of the port in the C15 (5 p75).
 In the absence of any record, the most likely occasions are a French raid in 1628, the Civil War, when there was considerable activity in the area, or a storm in 1703.
 Any of these would be consistent with repairs in 1714, for which a brief was issued (VCH 6(1) p171)’, though the most recent date might seem most likely.
-These repairs presumably included the conversion of the stump into the present west porch.
+These repairs presumably included the conversion of the stump of the nave into the present west porch.

 Fittings and monuments